 Largest Solar PV Power Plant in Belarus with 22 MWp capacity has been commissioned

 /25th August 2016, RENEWABLE MARKET WATCHTM/ Belarusian mobile operator Velcom informed about the opening of the largest solar PV power plant in the country till the moment.
 It is located Bragin in the southern part of Belarus.
-This solar PV power plant has 22 MWp capacity and covers an area of more than 41 ha and with 85,000 solar PV modules delivered by Chinese solar manufacturer Risen Energy Co Ltd. This solar project represents very good example of how land contaminated by the Chernobyl accident can be used for generation of clean power.
+This solar PV power plant has 22 MWp capacity and covers an area of more than 41 ha and with 85,000 solar PV modules delivered by Chinese solar manufacturer Risen Energy Co Ltd. This solar project represents an excellent example of how the land contaminated by the Chernobyl accident can be used to generate clean power.
 Approximately €24 million ($ 26.4 million) have been invested in the project.
-The main priority of energy policy and strategy in Belarus according to CIS Countries Photovoltaic Market: Outlook 2016 ÷ 2025 released by the RENEWABLE MARKET WATCHTM,is to provide a reliable and sustainable energy supply for the national economy, while reducing dependence on energy imports and improving the financial stability of the sector.
-Both renewable energy and energy efficiency have been identified as priorities to achieving these aims; however, most of the change in the energy sector will be due to a new planned nuclear power station, expected to become partially operational by 2020.
+The main priority of energy policy and strategy in Belarus according to CIS Countries Photovoltaic Market: Outlook 2016 ÷ 2025 released by the RENEWABLE MARKET WATCHTM, is to provide a reliable and sustainable energy supply for the national economy while reducing dependence on energy imports and improving the financial stability of the sector.
+Both renewable energy and energy efficiency have been identified as priorities to achieving these aims; however, most of the energy sector change will be due to a new planned nuclear power station, expected to become partially operational by 2020.

 "Belarusian mobile operator Velcom informed about the opening of the largest solar PV power plant in the country till the moment with 22 MWp capacity"